cisagov/ScubaGear/baselines/sharepoint.md

 ## 5. Custom Scripts

 Allowing users to run custom scripts can potentially allow malicious scripts to run in a trusted environment.
-For this reason, running custom scripts should not be allowed.
+Microsoft provides settings to mitigate this risk by preventing users from running custom scripts.

 ###  Policy
 #### MS.SHAREPOINT.5.1v1